ChalmersLibrary/research-publication-match-ai/README.md

 App for locating publications within specific subject(s) and/or matching other criteria in [Chalmers Research CRIS](https://research.chalmers.se), by querying both ES for keyword hits and vector store for semantic hits — and then merge the results with combined rankings (reciprocal rank fusion).
 Uses [FAISS](https://github.com/facebookresearch/faiss) and the [allenai/specter2](https://huggingface.co/allenai/specter2) model for embeddings.

 It is also possible to run a semantic or keyword search only.
 See SEARCH_MODE in *Setup and run* below.

+Queries are issued against the title, abstract, keyword and category (subject) fields.
+This (and other things) can be changed inside the script.

 ### Requirements